Tom-Julux/shared-zustand/README.md

     initialize: true,
     /*
         Each shared property is shared over a specific channel with an name that has to be unique.
         By default the name of the property is used.
-So if you want to share properties from different stores with the same name set this to something unique.
+So if you want to share properties from different stores with the same name, set this to something unique.
     */
     ref: "shared-store",
 });